r4victor/tenthousandmeters/content/blog/python_bts_12.md

     do_task2()
 ```

-If the tasks are independent, then you can decompose each function into several functions and call the decomposed functions in an interleaved manner to get concurrency:
+If the tasks are independent, then you can make the program concurrent by decomposing each function into several functions and call the decomposed functions in an interleaved manner, like so:

 ```python
 def do_task1_part1():